pypa/packaging.python.org/source/distributing.rst

 While serial versioning is very easy to manage as a developer, it is the hardest to track as an end user, as serial version numbers convey little or no information regarding API backwards compatibility.

+Hybrid schemes
+**************

+Combinations of the above schemes are possible.
+For example, a project may combine data based versioning with serial versioning to create a YEAR.SERIAL numbering scheme that readily conveys the approximate age of a release, but doesn't otherwise commit to a particular release cadence within the year.

 Pre-release versioning
 ~~~~~~~~~~~~~~~~~~~~~~